Sear-0887/SLTKR2D/README.md

 ## Contributors \
 ### [Sear](https://github.com/Sear-0887)
-Main Founder of the bot, contributing the bot's development and serval projects.
+Founder of the bot, contributing the bot's development and serval projects.
 ### [RbCaVi](https://github.com/RbCaVi)
-Optimizes / refactors major part of codes.
+Optimizes / refactors major part of the code.

 ## License